• Platform

 • Gender positioning: Gender neutral and gender forward fashion is moving increasingly mainstream as brands like Harris Reed, Savage X Fenty, and Telfar grow loyal followings across the country.
 Apparel brands developing such lines should look for product testing communities that employ inclusive questions in the self-identifying steps of their recruitment process.

 • Pockets: It’s 2024.
 Please ask the women testing your pants, shorts, skirt, or dress if they would like pockets!
+Better yet, just include them by default and see how many people complain.

 Highlight’s recommendation: Prioritize inclusivity by designing surveys with the right questions and choosing product testers that reflect the diverse group of shoppers you intend to serve.

-Consider: Sensory Testing for Clothing and Footwear Brands
+9. Sensory Testing for Clothing and Footwear Brands

 Often when we talk about sensory testing, we think about it in the context of sensory tests for food.
 But the sensorial experience is at least as important for garments, if not more so.
 And it goes beyond the fundamental questions of “Is this product comfortable?”
 For example: